 It's important that when you do this, you do bring your own experience and history, and even opinions into this.
 It may not be gen with what your partner says.
 Sometimes, the religious beliefs and the family dynamic itself might be much different, and the upbringings may play a part in this.
 Perhaps the people that you see as role models have shaped what you view your relationship, or even marriage as.

 Lots of times, people think that all their needs will be magically fulfilled when they do this.
 But here's the thing: relationships and marriages are what you make of it, and by discussing these expectations that might be there before you hit the altar, you'll be able to understand your partner better, and in turn, offer much support before you do get married.
 It's a way to make marriage something positive, and something that you certainly will want to achieve.

-It Provides An Opportunity To Address Issues
+Provides An Opportunity To Address Issues And Learn Solutions

 This is used to help couples fix problems in their marriage before it becomes worse, problems that could lead to divorce.
 This allows couples to settle different arguments with a counselor that may affect their marriage, whether it be monetary issues, or even disagreements about the future, such as whether or not they should have kids.